 We can see the average TOEFL scores of the entire population of TOEFL test takers by looking at the TOEFL score percentiles (you can see a percentile chart in Table 2 on page 5 of this research from ETS).
 The average of all test takers is about an 84.
 For reading the average is between 21 and 22; listening, 21; speaking, 20-22; and writing, 21-22.
 This means that the TOEFL scores in India are, in general, higher than the worldwide average…

 …But, what does this information mean?

-This data is helpful when it comes to comparing the TOEFL performance of a particular student with that of other students from the same native country.
+This data is helpful when it comes to comparing the TOEFL performance of a given test-taker with the scores of other test-takers within the same nation.
 So, if you live in India, this information is useful in comparing your performance to your peers.

 If you don’t live in India, this information is not particularly useful — for example, if you live in France and compare your scores to these averages, that’s not going to tell you a whole lot.
 Why?
 Because comparing data country to country doesn’t take into account a lot of important differences between each country: the number of test takers in each country, how early students start studying English, how many hours students study English in school (if they even do!), and so on.

 So, for all our Indian students, you should use this information as just another data point in the quest for YOUR perfect TOEFL score.
 And if you need more help figuring out what that score is, check out these posts:

 How can you learn more about TOEFL test dates, registration, etc in India?